Australian Cattle Dog

 About the Australian Cattle Dog

-Standing 17 to 20 inches tall and weighing 35 to 50 pounds, the Australian Cattle Dog is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 17 to 20 inches tall and weighing 35 to 50 pounds, the Australian Cattle Dog is a medium-sized dog.
+Their speckled or mottled coat pattern, a legacy of Dalmatian ancestry, combined with the Dingo's toughness and endurance.
+Puppies are born white and develop their color patterns as they mature.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview